-This idiom can be applied to any situation requiring abstraction, including hardware.
-For example, a particular microprocessor had an on-board rotary switch for arbitrary use by system designers.
-The switch value was available to the software via an 8-bit integer located at a dedicated memory address, mapped like so:
+As mentioned, the ADM idiom can be applied to hardware abstractions.
+For example, consider a target that has a single on-board rotary switch for arbitrary use by system designers.
+The switch value is available to the software via an 8-bit integer located at a dedicated memory address, mapped like so: